circonus-labs/nad/README.md

 their execution.

-Some scripts distributed with nad need to be compiled (yes, they aren't actually scripts, they are elf executables).
+Some scripts distributed with nad need to be compiled (yes, they aren't actually scripts, they are ELF executables).
 Since not all programs can be compiled on all platforms, you need to go build them as needed.
 There are makefiles, pick and choose.